 Pre-Medical Pathway Overview

 Welcome to the Pre-Medical Pathway page!
 If you are interested in pursuing a career in medicine or attending medical school, the resources provided within this overview and the subsequent pages are available to assist you on your journey.
-In this overview, see more information about the degree types available in medicine, how to research medical schools, and the current state of admissions statistics in the country and at the University of Texas at Austin.

 Additional Resources